Some of the things we have done to make our website more accessible

 For people who cannot hear very well or are deaf

 We may occasionally place audio or video content on our website.
-Where possible we include subtitles for the deaf or hard of hearing visitors.
+Where possible we include subtitles for the deaf or hard of hearing visitors within the video.
+For those which don't already have subtitles but play via Youtube you can add subtitles by clicking on the CC icon at the bottom of the video.
 Please contact us via Comms support if you experience any difficulties with audios or videos and we will do our best to support you.

 For people who cannot see very well or are blind